camilouribebotta/visual-essays/docs/help.md

 ### data-entity

-The `data-entity` associates an element (again, anything from a word to the entire document) to an entity (per
+The `data-entity` associates an element (again, anything from a word to the entire document) to an entity (person, place, organization, etc).
+Entities are identified through the use of a globally unique identifier.
+When

 ### data-map